 Once on earth, Sang Guru Minda stayed in a forest, waiting for the lady of his dream.
-Hence, many people translated kasarung as lost.
+Hence, many people translated the Sundanese word of kasarung as lost.
 Others translated it as disguised.
 I believe the meaning is closer to disguised.

 The story then moved to Pasir Batang kingdom, a prosper kingdom under its wise king: Prabu Tapa Ageung and his beautiful queen: Niti Suari.
 They had seven daughters: Purba Rarang, Purba Endah, Purba Dewata, Purba Kancana, Purba Manik, Purba Leuwih and Purba Sari.

 One day the aging king decided to retired and became a hermit.
 Considering each of his daughters’ traits, he decided to give his throne to his youngest daughter, Purba Sari.
 Then, the king and queen left the kingdom.

 Purba Rarang, the eldest princess, was raged with envy.
 She tricked Purba Sari with soot that ruined her skin.
 Due to her condition, Purba Sari was exiled to Mount Cupu, to live in a ramshackle hut.
 Then, Purba Rarang appointed herself as the queen.